Ghost-ofc/Anya-Bot/README.md

 ## License
 <br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a> along with Common Clause

-Read the full license <a href="https://github.com/Tamako-Tech/Tamako/blob/main/LICENSE.md">here</a>

-Rewrite for Tamako that will be written on the freshly released of djs is just around the corner

 ---